Europe's largest economy aims to exit coal to reach climate goals

 Implementing Germany’s coal exit proposal – the road ahead

-Germany's coal exit commission has agreed on a proposal on how the fossil fuel's phase-out can be managed, but the ensuing political decision-making process in the Energiewende's home country is far from being finished.
-Chancellor Angela Merkel's government coalition has to decide how to implement the non-binding proposal and draft the necessary legislation.
-Many details have yet to be worked out and ultimately decided by parliamentarians in a process that could spill over into 2020.
-In this regularly updated factsheet, CLEW lays out the basics of the ongoing political process to put the German coal exit into action.
+Germany's coal exit commission has agreed on a proposal on how the country can manage to phase out its single largest source of greenhouse gas emissions by 2038, and the ensuing political decision-making process is in full swing.
+Chancellor Angela Merkel's government coalition has to decide how to implement the non-binding proposal and is drafting necessary legislation.
+Many details have yet to be worked out and ultimately decided by parliamentarians in a process that could last well into 2020.
+In this factsheet, Clean Energy Wire lays out the basics of the ongoing political process to translate the German coal exit into action.

 The coal commission proposal